libregraph/grapi/README.md

 ## Backends

 The Kopano backend is currently the most tested and supported backend for mail, calendar and directory information.
-Other backends are LDAP, CalDAV and IMAP should be treated as experimental and can be run simultaneous where for example mail is provided by the IMAP backend and calendar by the CalDAV backend.
+Other available backends are for example LDAP, CalDAV and IMAP, these should be treated as experimental at this moment.
+Multiple backend can be run simultaneous where for example mail is provided by the IMAP backend and calendar by the CalDAV backend.

 ### LDAP backend